Site icon Hoosier Ag Today

 colts isa

 For sports fans in Indiana, October is a special time of year.
-The Indianapolis Colts are tackling the middle of their professional football season at Lucas Oil Stadium.
-The Indiana Pacers tip-off their National Basketball Association schedule with home games at Gainbridge Fieldhouse.
+The Indianapolis Colts are tackling the middle of their NFL season at Lucas Oil Stadium.
+The Indiana Pacers tip-off their NBA schedule with home games at Gainbridge Fieldhouse.

 Those who prefer college sports will cheer at both football and basketball games in Purdue University’s Ross-Ade Stadium and Mackey Arena, and Indiana University’s Memorial Stadium and Simon Skjodt Assembly Hall.
 October is also the start of professional hockey season, and the Indy Fuel will start its 2024-25 season in the brand new Fishers Event Center.